 Things to Do in Jackson in Summer

 Stroll through Town Square, home to four of Jackson’s famous arches made from elk antlers (built from antlers the local elk naturally shed at the end of every season).
-Stop for a delicious diner-style breakfast at The Bunnery where you can sit at a table or saddle up to counter seating and chat with the local or traveler sitting next to you.
+Stop for a delicious diner-style breakfast at The Bunnery Bakery & Restaurant where you can sit at a table or saddle up to counter seating and chat with the local or traveler sitting next to you.
+Staff serve up traditional breakfasts, which are fantastic, but leave some room for the fresh baked goods there.
 Or head to Persephone Bakery located in a historic white clapboard house for a gourmet breakfast with gorgeous patio seating.